QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 (Solow assumed a constant saving rate determined outside the model).

-We describe two versions of the model, one in this lecture and the other in XXXX
+We describe two versions of the model, one in this lecture and the other in :doc:`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.

 Together, the two lectures  illustrate what is, in fact, a more general connection between a **planned economy** and an economy